Sexual assaults on campus

 Support services should be offered to you to ensure you receive the counselling assistance you require.

-- Minimise the amount of times the student has to recount the traumatic experience;
+Minimise the number of times the student has to recount the traumatic experience;

 Each university should have a publicly available policy in place to respectfully and compassionately deal with these incidents.
 These steps should be undertaken with care and the university should listen to the victim and believe them without passing judgement.